Why Teen Girls And Boys Don't Have Equal Access To Mobile Phones

 In her own studies, Porter found that attempts to deny girls access to phones are not only futile but can cause damage.
 In parts of South Africa, Porter's research found that it wasn't uncommon for men to offer phones to young women in exchange for a sexual relationship and promise access to phones in order to sexually coerce girls.

 The Girl Effect report recommends that schools around the world include digital safety lessons in their curriculum, including information on how to block callers and online harassers.
 These lessons also "need to ensure that boys and men are accountable for their actions when using phones to interact with girls," the report says.
-Girl Effect also suggests that nonprofit organizations and government bodies work with teachers and parents to destigmatize phone use, so that girls can openly access phones and adults can better control and supervise their use.
+Girl Effect also suggests that nonprofit organizations and government bodies work with teachers and parents to destigmatize phone use so that girls can openly access phones, and adults can better control and supervise their use.

 Porter agrees with the approach.
 "Phones have made a massive difference in young people's lives," she says.
 It's common for young people in parts of rural South Africa, for example, to use their phones to ask for and receive school fees from wealthier relatives who live in cities.

-Note: A previous version of this story misspelled the last name of Zoe Dibb as Dibbs.